nulfrost/bmo-frontend-test/technical_questions.md

 1. How long did you spend on the coding assignment?

-I spent just under a day working on this assignment.
+I spent just under about 7 to 8 hours working on this assignment.

 - a.
   - I would possibly do better job of creating reusable components